kevin-fagan/go-links/README.md

 - 📤 Ability to export your data
 - 🏷️ Tag your links to help with organization
 - ⚡ Fast and lightweight with minimal dependencies
-- 📝 Built-in audit trail — every link change is recorded for traceability
+- 📝 Built-in audit trail — every change is recorded for traceability
 - 🔒 Fully self-hosted — you maintain complete control over your data and links